jana388/Learning-journal/README.md

 ## 2024-11-18

-Today I will continue working on my tutorial for player-movement.
+Since my prototype is done, I started working on my tutorial for Player-movement.
 I have collected all the screenshots and edited them in Procreate so they seem more interesting and easier to follow.

 ## 2024-11-19